 A value of 1 for the CCFS-1 (channel center frequency segment 1) Presence Indicator subfield indicates that the 1-octet Channel Center Frequency Segment 1 field is present in the FILS Discovery frame.
 A value of 0 indicates that Channel Center Frequency Segment 1 is not present.
 [13/1534r0][14/0412r3][CID 4167][14/1107r3]

-A value of 1 for the Primary Channel Presence Indicator subfield indicates that the Primary Channel field is present in the FILS Discovery frame.
-A value of 0 indicates that the Primary Channel field is not present in the FILS Discovery frame.[14/1107r3][13/1339r1][14/0412r3]
+A value of 1 for the Primary Channel Presence Indicator subfield indicates that the Primary Channel field and the Operating Class field are present in the FILS Discovery frame.
+A value of 0 indicates that the Primary Channel field and the Operating Class field are not present in the FILS Discovery frame.[14/1107r3][13/1339r1][14/0412r3]

 A value of 1 for the RSN Information Presence Indicator subfield indicates that the RSN information field is present in the FILS Discovery frame.
 A value of 0 indicates that the RSN information field is not present in the FILS Discovery frame.
 [13/1043r1][14/0412r3][14/1107r3]

-Timestamp field includes the timing synchronization function (TSF) timer value.
-The Timestamp field is described in 8.4.1.10 (Timestamp field).
-[Motion 122]

-The Beacon Interval field represents the number of time units (TUs) between target beacon transmission times (TBTTs).
-The Beacon Interval field is described in 8.4.1.3 (Beacon Interval field).
-[Motion 122]

-The SSID field is variable length between 1 and 32 octets, as specified by the 5-bit SSID Length field in the FILS Discovery frame Control of the FILS Discovery frame (see 8.4.2.2 (SSID element)).[14/0412r3]
+The SSID/Short SSID field is variable length between 1 and 32 octets.
+When the value of the Short SSID Indicator subfield is equal to 1, the SSID/Short SSID field contains the 4-byte Short SSID (see 8.4.2.169 (Reduced Neighbor Report)).
+Otherwise, the SSID/Short SSID field contains the SSID, of which the length is specified by the 5-bit SSID Length field in the FILS Discovery frame Control of the FILS Discovery frame (see 8.4.2.2 (SSID element)).

+The AP’s Next TBTT Offset (ANTO) field indicates the time offset in number of TUs, between the transmission of the FILS Discovery frame and the transmission of the next Beacon frame.
+[14/0412r3][CID 4621]

 The FD Capability field contains the information that advertises the capabilities of the STA transmitting the FILS Discovery frame.
 Its length is 2 octets.
 Its presence is indicated by the 1-bit Capability Presence Indicator subfield in the FILS Discovery frame Control being equal to 1.
 The format of the FD Capability field is shown in Figure 8-662c (FD Capability field format).